-to read this section, and if you don't but want to learn, read the code for the tty devices, which uses up 2 major numbers, and may use a third and possibly fourth by the time you read this.
+need to read this section, and if you don't but want to learn, read the code for the tty devices, which uses up 2 major numbers, and may use a third and possibly fourth by the time you read this.

-If your driver needs to respond to interrupts, [I suppose there should be a discussion of interrupts before this...] then you really need to be working in kernel space, and need to write a real device driver, as there is no way at this time to deliver interrupts to user processes.
+If your driver needs to respond to interrupts, then you really need to be working in kernel space, and need to write a real device driver, as there is no good way at this time to deliver interrupts to user processes.
+Although the DOSEMU project has created something called the SIG (Silly Interrupt Generator) which allows interrupts to be posted to user processes (I believe through the use of signals), the SIG is not particularly fast, and should be thought of as a last resort for things like DOSEMU.